How a Leaking Roof Damages Your Commercial Building

 MOLD AND MILDEW GROWTH

 One of the problems with commercial buildings is they tend to be larger than residences.
 They feature more roofing space, and you may not notice right away that the roof is letting in water.
 The water can pool in a forgotten dark corner.
 When left long enough, the humid area can sprout mold and mildew.
+And mold from a leaking roof is no picnic.

 Mold and mildew will present as a discoloration.
 You’ll notice it on walls or ceilings.
 Mold usually looks black, though it can range from light to dark brown.
 Mildew usually presents as a brown stain.
 Unfortunately, depending on the location of the mold, it can get into the HVAC system and spread throughout your business.